navisharma230708/Induction-programme-/README.md

 ## 08:30 to 09:30

 * We go to Gurudwara Sahib .
 There we have done Kirtan.
+* We enchant the name of 'WAHEGURU' .

   * There we all pray to 'WAHEGURU' for our good future and future goals .

 ##9:30 to 10:00